A sobering 9 out of 10 projects experience cost overrun, and experience tells us that schedule overrun is a common occurrence too.

 3. Set Reasonable Activity Durations

-The schedule should accurately reflect how long each activity will take.
-Therefore, durations should be reasonably short, meaningful, controllable, and allow for discrete progress measurement.
+The schedule should clearly set out how long each activity will take.
+These activity durations should be reasonably short, meaningful, controllable, and allow for discrete progress measurement.

-When defining activity durations, the quantity of work and resources needed should be taken into account.
+When defining activity durations, the quantity of work and resources needed should also be taken into account.

 4. Logically Sequence and Link All Activities

-To ensure critical project dates, milestones and deliverables are met, the activities must be logically sequenced and linked – for example, a predecessor activity must finish before its successor.
+To ensure critical project milestones are met, activities must be logically sequenced and linked.
+For example, a predecessor activity must finish before its successor.

 5. Keep Date Constraints to a Minimum